 “Prefers mild temperatures.”

-The Jack Russell has a shaggy coat, which does not help it withstand the cold.
-Despite having a muscular little body, in winter, he will need to be provided with a warm, sheltered place to take refuge when spending a few hours outside.
+The Jack Russell's shaggy coat does not help it withstand the cold.
+Despite its muscular little body, in winter, he will need to be provided with a warm, sheltered place to take refuge when spending a few hours outside.
 If the outings are dynamic, he will not require a coat, but if he has to stand still on the leash for a long time, it may be helpful to cover him up.

 Tolerance to hot temperatures